Slevinski/signmaker/README.md

 - - -

 ## Reference
-The Formal SignWriting character encoding used in SignMaker is defined in an Internet Draft submitted to the IETF: [draft-slevinski-signwriting-text].
+The Formal SignWriting character encoding used in SignMaker is defined in an Internet Draft submitted to the IETF: [draft-slevinski-formal-signwriting].
 The document is improved and resubmitted every 6 months.
 The character design has been stable since January 12, 2012.
 The current version of the Internet Draft is 05.